The AI-Ready Non-Profit Back Office · Part 02

 What Data Sovereignty Actually Means

-A governance decision that happens to have technology implications — not the other way around.
+A governance decision that happens to have technology implications — the governance comes first, the technology follows.

 Chapter 03 of 05

-Skip chapter introData sovereignty is a governance decision that happens to have technology implications — not the other way around.
+Skip chapter introData sovereignty is a governance decision that happens to have technology implications — the governance comes first and the technology follows from it.

 The good news — genuinely — is that compliance is achievable.
 It requires intention, not complexity.
-And it does not require your organization to become a cybersecurity operation.
+And it does not require your organisation to become a cybersecurity operation.

 How We Build for Sovereignty at PF TECH